mattermost/docs/source/onboard/migrate-from-slack.rst

 .. code:: bash

-  slack-advanced-exporter --input-archive <SLACK EXPORT FILE> --output-archive export-with-emails.zip fetch-emails --api-token <SLACK TOKEN>
+  ./slack-advanced-exporter --input-archive <SLACK EXPORT FILE> --output-archive export-with-emails.zip fetch-emails --api-token <SLACK TOKEN>
-  slack-advanced-exporter --input-archive export-with-emails.zip --output-archive export-with-emails-and-attachments.zip fetch-attachments
+  ./slack-advanced-exporter --input-archive export-with-emails.zip --output-archive export-with-emails-and-attachments.zip fetch-attachments --api-token <SLACK TOKEN>

 .. note::

-  - You'll end up with two files, ``export-with-emails.zip`` and ``export-with-emails-and-attachments.zip``.
-The file ``export-with-emails.zip`` won't include attachments.
+  - The first command collects all of the user emails and creates the file ``export-with-emails.zip``.
+The second command fetches attachments and creates the file ``export-with-emails-and-attachments.zip``, which we will use going forward.
   - The second command can take a long time if you have a large number of file uploads.
 If it's interrupted, delete the file generated (if any), and start again.

 The file ``export-with-emails-and-attachments.zip`` now contains all the information necessary to be imported into Mattermost.

-Michael K Note:
-> This section caused the customer confusion because they always asked if they needed both emails and attachments.

 From the slack advanced exporter repo:
 Due to archive/zip limitations, these actions cannot modify archive in place.
 It's preferable to fetch e-mails first to avoid copying large attachments around.